On this page

 - Police departments.

 - Telephone companies.

 - Utility companies.

 These organizations should be contacted in the planning stages to discuss each of their roles during an emergency.
 Mutual aid with other industrial facilities in the area should be explored.

 Pre-planned coordination is necessary to avoid conflicting responsibilities.
 For example, the police, fire department, ambulance service, rescue squad, company fire brigade, and the first aid team may be on the scene simultaneously.
 A pre-determined chain of command in such a situation is required to avoid organizational difficulties.
 Under certain circumstances, an outside agency may assume command.

-Common elements to be considered in all emergencies include pre-emergency preparation and provisions for alerting and evacuating staff, handling casualties, and for containing of the emergency.
+Common elements to be considered in all emergencies include pre-emergency preparation and provisions for alerting and evacuating staff, handling casualties, and for containing the hazards.

-Natural hazards, such as floods or severe storms, often provide prior warning.
-The plan should take advantage of such warnings with, for example, instructions on sand bagging, removal of equipment to needed locations, providing alternate sources of power, light or water, extra equipment, and relocation of personnel with special skills.
+Natural hazards, such as floods or severe storms, often can be predicted at least with some advance notice.
+The plan should take advantage of such warnings with, for example, instructions on sand bagging, moving equipment to needed locations, providing alternate sources of power, light or water, extra equipment, and relocation of personnel with special skills.
 Phased states of alert allow such measures to be initiated in an orderly manner.

 The evacuation order is of greatest importance in alerting staff.
 To avoid confusion, only one type of signal should be used for the evacuation order.
 Commonly used for this purpose are sirens, fire bells, whistles, flashing lights, paging system announcements, or word-of-mouth in noisy environments.
 The all-clear signal is less important since time is not such an urgent concern.

 - Identify evacuation routes, alternate means of escape, make these known to all staff.
 Keep the routes unobstructed.